mlpack/mlpack/doc/quickstart/python.md

 dataset.
 We'll first split the dataset into a training set and a testing set, then we'll train an mlpack random forest on the training data, and finally we'll print the accuracy of the random forest on the test dataset.

+This example demonstrates how to train and evaluate a simple random forest classifier using mlpack's Python bindings.

 You can copy-paste this code directly into Python to run it.